 Facts & Figures

 Essex is a great County for motorcycling and has a strong resident biking population.
 There is a tremendous amount to enjoy whilst biking on the roads of Essex.
 Unfortunately however, the number of motorcyclists killed or seriously injured (KSI) on the roads of Essex is too high.
-Bikes account for just 1% of the traffic on Essex’s roads yet they are involved in 27% of KSI’s.
+Bikes account for just 0.8% of the traffic on Essex’s roads yet they are involved in 26% of road traffic collisions resulting in death or serious injury

 This section aims to provide some key facts and figures concerning motorcycle KSIs in Essex.

-According to the DFT and Essex Police the KSI statistics for powered two wheelers in Essex for the last six years are as follows:-
+According to the Essex Police the KSI statistics for powered two wheelers in Essex for the last 9 years are as follows:

 It can be seen that motorcycle fatalities have reduced by 77% between 2007 and 2014, and serious injuries have fallen by 26.5%.
 These are significant reductions, which have also been achieved against the general backdrop of increasing motorcycle ownership.